mainakch/basic_cpp_project/README.md

 ### Other references

-For well-thought guidelines on producing maintainable code, [CppCoreGuidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) is highly recommended.
+For well-thought-out guidelines on producing maintainable code, [CppCoreGuidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) is highly recommended.